EPCCed/eidf-docs/docs/services/gpuservice/index.md

 Note these quotas are maximum use by a single project, and that during periods of high usage Kubernetes Jobs maybe queued waiting for resource to become available on the cluster.

+## Additional Service Policy Information

+Additional information on service policies can be found [here](policies.md).

 ## EIDF GPU Service Tutorial

 This tutorial teaches users how to submit tasks to the EIDFGPUS, but it is not a comprehensive overview of Kubernetes.